fontys-lunarflow/keycloak_integration/README.md

 6. Add Group Membership to Token:
    - Go to "Client Scopes" tab for your client
    - Select the dedicated scope (e.g., "lunarflow-dedicated")
-   - Go to "Mappers" tab and create:
+   - Go to "Mappers" tab and configure a new one:
      - Name: `groups`
      - Mapper Type: `Group Membership`
      - Token Claim Name: `groups`